nagubandisai40/interOperablePayments/README.md

 Navigate to [ripple](/ripple) directory using `$ cd ripple` Bring up the XRP server by `$ node server.js`.

 ### Note: Inorder to transfer tokens we will need to use a XRPL net credentials.
-For making a sample account go to [XRPL Testnet Credentials](https://xrpl.org/xrp-testnet-faucet.html) and click on **Generate Testnet credentials**
+For making a sample account go to [XRPL Testnet Credentials](https://xrpl.org/xrp-testnet-faucet.html) and click on **Generate Testnet credentials**.
+Use these credentials while signing up your account in the angular app.

 ## 8. Running Angular Application